 3a.
-I went to an orthopedist for a cortisone injection in each knee1.
+I went to an orthopedist for a cortisone injection in each knee.

-While I waited2, I read an essay, On Courage3, by Louise Glück4, which I only sort of understood5.
+While I waited, I read an essay, On Courage, by Louise Glück, which I only sort of understood.

-4Glück seems to me one of the best and last of a shining mid-late-century American poet before poetry became something else, and not better but more chaotic, less trustworthy.
+Glück seems to me one of the best and last of a shining mid-late-century American poet before poetry became something else, and not better but more chaotic, less trustworthy.
 We trust nothing now and therefore have no teachers.
 I realize it's just a phase, a fashion, but it seemed to be very slow moving because it was here, in my time.
 It seemed to me that being accessible began to outweigh the novel thought.
 Glück's essays were dense as dark honeycomb.
-5I tend to read things that challenge my preconceptions of what the language can do and, therefore, sometimes it's too smart for me.
-At the time I was also rereading Hamlet and he confused me, as always, because I did not comprehend the essence of tragedy of circumstance or courage.
-But there was expansion in the confusion, connection.
+I tend to read things that challenge my preconceptions of what the language can do and, therefore, sometimes it's too smart for me.
+At the time I was also rereading Hamlet, which confused, as always, because I did not comprehend the essence of tragedy of circumstance or courage.
+I feel the crux of Hamlet's motivation are revealed in Act 4, Scene 4, in which he crosses paths with Fortinbras.
+Perhaps I recognized myself in Hamlet's introspection8.
 I'm a bit thick.
 I was Midwestern for my formative years and my family did not value reading.
 We valued sports and hard work.
 I cannot really remember when I was not on some ballfield.
 Otherwise, I played alone and watched old movies in the basement.
 I wish I could claim courage in my own writing.
 Truth is, I barely manage the little song in me, when it comes.
-It's what I would do more and more as a way of being alone.
+It's what I would do as a way of being alone.
 The regular beauty of the world was overwhelming to me, especially in the moment of its happening.
 And there were always those surprises when returning I found some new thing had grown like a weed in the crack of the sidewalk.
 Looking closer, I realize it held a flower.

-1cortisone...knee: a gluey cortisol steroid that suppresses the immune system's natural inflammatory and allergic responses enabling aging, arthritic individuals to walk with less pain.
+cortisone...knee: a gluey cortisol steroid that suppresses the immune system's natural inflammatory and allergic responses enabling aging, arthritic individuals to walk with less pain.
 I blamed football in my youth.

-2waited: there is something to the thoughts one has in a waiting room, a large, shared structure that is both private and public, tribal, and isolated.
+waited: there is something to the thoughts one has in a waiting room, a large, shared structure that is both private and public, tribal, and isolated.
 I usually pretended to read while I scanned the other individuals, trying to find the cannibal.

-3Courage: courage is born innate but only arises when fear wisely spreads thy wings.
+Courage: is born innate but only arises when fear wisely spreads thy wings.
 Hamlet was doomed, and though he knew it, he still had to follow through.
-He was bound and caught by protecting his values6, without which, he would be no one.
+He was bound and caught by protecting his values, without which, he would be no one.

-protecting his values: even though the alligator could eat just about anything, it limits its diet to just a few things.
+\protecting his values: even though the alligator could eat just about anything, it limits its diet to just a few things.
+Posits choice into biological evolutionism.
 That way, if the climate changes too quickly, as they know it will, it will disappear.

-Because-fuck that?
+Because-fuck that.

-7My wife and I have a similar pact we call Ocean Death.
-Ocean death happens when the sea dies, or just hits the tipping point.
+My wife and I have a similar pact we call Ocean Death.
+Ocean death happens when the sea dies or just hits the tipping point.
 The ice sheets melting will kill most people, but ocean death will mark the torturous conclusion of the species.